Azzurriii/Socket-email-client/README.md

 * Quit: This option allows you to exit the email client and close the connection with the mail server.

-## License
-This project is licensed under the HIHI License - see the LICENSE.md file for more details.
 ## Acknowledgments
 * This project uses the socket and mime modules from the Python standard library to implement the SMTP and POP3 protocols.
 * This project uses the test-mail-server project by Eugenehr as a local mail server for testing purposes.